She was by a window in the library,

 He says hello and offers to refill her coffee cup,

-She smiles, he’s taken in now by her strange eyes, so sunny side up.
+She empties his will with her strange eyes, so sunny side up.

 Her true true self is like a flash of prismatic light –

 Yet she remains invisible, even when bared to naked eyes.